Home » Posts tagged 'systems' (Page 2)

 Sarah Woods on imagination and “the crisis of what comes next”.

+Sarah Woods on imagination and “the crisis of what comes next”.
 If it is true that we are living through a time in which our collective imagination is increasingly devalued and undernourished, what might be the role of story in that, and how might story be part of the remedy?
-There are few better people to discuss this with than Sarah Woods.
-Sarah is a writer across all media and her work has been produced by many companies including the RSC, Hampstead and the BBC.
+There are few better people […]

 What do I mean by Skin in the Game?
 My Own Version

-When selecting a surgeon for your next brain procedure, should you pick a surgeon who looks like a butcher or one who looks like a surgeon?
-The logic of skin in the game implies you need to select the one who (while credentialed) looks the least like what you would expect from a surgeon, or, rather, the Hollywood version of a surgeon.
+What do I mean by Skin in the Game?
+My Own Version When selecting a surgeon for your next brain procedure, should you pick a surgeon who looks like a butcher or one who looks like a surgeon?
+The logic of skin in the game implies you need to select the one who (while credentialed) looks […]

 “The Market Is On The Edge Of Chaos, A Zone Where Rare Events Become Typical”

-According to Fasanara Capital, which has long argued that the market’s systemic fragility is approaching its breaking point, markets stand at a critical juncture, ready to snap, as the following note from Fasanara’s Francesco Filia lays out.
+“The Market Is On The Edge Of Chaos, A Zone Where Rare Events Become Typical” According to Fasanara Capital, which has long argued that the market’s systemic fragility is approaching its breaking point, markets stand at a critical juncture, ready to snap, as the following note from Fasanara’s Francesco Filia lays out. * * * […]

 Rising Social Disorder Is Inevitable: Here’s Why